Buckshot Roulette

 Buckshot Roulette is a 2023 indie tabletop horror video game developed and published by Estonian video game developer Mike Klubnika on itch.io.
 It was released on Steam by Critical Reflex on 4 April 2024 to coincide with a new update.
-The game has been likened to the 2021 roguelike video game Inscryption, but with visuals that are more gritty and industrial than rustic or mythical.
+The game has been likened to the 2021 roguelike video game Inscryption, despite contrasting visual styles.
 Klubnika developed the game in the Godot game engine and also composed the game's soundtrack.

 Released on 28 December 2023, Buckshot Roulette became popular in early 2024 and was praised by critics and players for its strategic gameplay and replay value.
 The Steam release reportedly sold a million copies in two weeks.
 By December 2024, the game had sold 4 million copies.